This blog was originally published on February 24, 2023 and was updated on July 7, 2026.

 We’re digging into what you need to know as you begin to embark on this new dynamic:

-This blog post aims to take guess-work out of creating a strong and healthy partnership from the moment that contracts are signed, sealed and delivered.
-Here are some things to know to start (and continue) on the right foot.
+This guide aims to take the guesswork out of creating a strong and healthy partnership from the moment that contracts are signed, sealed, and delivered.

 Working with an agency is like any other relationship, you start by getting to know each other: